meddyco/news-aggregator/README.md

 This needs to be a running Python application on your localhost that serves an HTTP request not a console application.

 ### Submission
-You should upload your code to a Github repository (private or public) and share it with me within 4 days (or 96 hours) of receiving this email.
+You should upload your code to a Github repository (private or public) and share it with me.
 Your repository should have a README.md that explains how to run the code and if you’ve done anything extra.
-If you fail to produce this repository within the mentioned time period your application will be rejected.
+If you fail to produce this repository within the time period mentioned in the email you received your application will be rejected.

 ### Assessment
 This assignment is meant to test: